raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 A better method is to add the location information into EXIF fields within each image file itself.
 This **metadata** is 'attached' to the image file and does not need the accompanying CSV data file.

 In the snippet below, a function called `capture` is called to capture an image, after setting the EXIF data to the current latitude and longitude.
-The coordinates in the EXIF data of images are stored using a variant of the Degrees:Minutes:Seconds (DMS) format, and you can see how the `convert` function takes the data returned by the `ephem` library and converts it into a format suitable for storing as EXIF data.
+The coordinates in the EXIF data of images are stored using a variant of the degrees:minutes:seconds (DMS) format, and you can see how the `convert` function takes the data returned by the `ephem` library and converts it into a format suitable for storing as EXIF data.
 Using functions to perform these tasks keeps the program tidy.

 ```python
 import ephem